simulatrex/simulatrex-engine/README.md

 In this example, we're creating a new SimulationEngine with a configuration file and then running the simulation.

+## Simulation Examples

+Simulatrex can be used for a variety of simulations.
+Here are a few examples:

+### 1. Consumer Price Simulation

+Simulate the impact of price changes on consumer behavior.
+This can help businesses understand how consumers might react to price increases or decreases, and make informed decisions about pricing strategies.

+**Possible outcome**: 4 out of 10 agents stated that the price is too high.

+### 2. Product Launch Simulation

+Simulate the market response to a new product launch.
+By modeling different consumer personas and their potential reactions, businesses can get a sense of how a new product might be received and plan their marketing strategies accordingly.

+**Possible outcome**: 7 out of 10 agents stated a positive buying intention.

+### 3. Market Trend Simulation

+Simulate broader market trends.
+This can help businesses anticipate changes in the market, identify opportunities for growth, and stay ahead of the competition.

+**Possible outcome**: 6 out of 10 agents predicted a rising trend in the tech market due to increased interest in AI technologies.

+---

+Each simulation can be configured with specific metrics and targets.
+For example, in a product launch simulation, you might set the metric to "Buying intention among personas".

 ## Contributing
 To contribute: Clone the repo locally -> Make a change -> Submit a PR with the change.